GitGuardian/gitguardian-examples/api-remediation-notebook/README.md

-# GitGuardian API Remediaion Workflow Notebook
+# GitGuardian API Remediation Workflow Notebook

 ## What
 A [Jupyter Notebook](https://jupyter.org/install) to learn how to use the GitGuardian API and experiment with automation.